microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 Document generator also allows you to provide an optional advanced configuration as input in `OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument` which enables:

-- Specifying annotations that logically apply to either the entire document or to certain set of operations.
+- Specifying annotations that logically apply to either the entire document or certain sets of operations.
-- Generate multiple documents based on the variant information provided.
+- Generating multiple documents based on the provided variant information.

 The configuration XML is handcrafted (NOT generated from Visual Studio build).